VedantJoshi1409/stockfish_nnue_probe/README.md

 - I plan to implement the Efficiently Updatable part of NNUE in the near future as well as clear documentation on how to easily implement it!
 - Move some of the code into a singular file as some of the files have only a few lines of code kept from Stockfish
 #
-If you would like to report a bug or need help with installation/implementation, reach me at vedantjoshi1409@gmail.com
+If you would like to report a bug or need help with installation/implementation, create a new issue or reach me at vedantjoshi1409@gmail.com!